Single-mode input squeezing and tripartite entanglement in three-mode ponderomotive optomechanics simulations: Appendix

 \subsection{Frequency dependence}

-Considering the results in figure \ref{fig:Gaussianity} with those depicted in figure \ref{fig:freq}, the input squeezing, at the angles that yield increased Gaussianity, does not change the separability in Duan's measure; meaning there is no net change in output entanglement at these squeezing angles.
-In this configuration, the input squeezing transfers non-Gaussian entanglement to Gaussian entanglement.
+Considering the results in figure \ref{fig:Gaussianity} with those depicted in figure \ref{fig:freq}, the input squeezing, at the angles that yield less information loss, does not change the separability in Duan's measure; meaning there is no net change in output entanglement at these squeezing angles.
+In this configuration, the input squeezing manipulates tripartite entanglement to bipartite entanglement.